yvan-sraka/webVR-experiments/README.md

-# This is a personal sandbox for webVR experiements
+# This is a personal sandbox for webVR experiments

 Planned experiments:
 - Reading in VR